bbauska/W3Cx-5of5/README.md

 2. Improvement in the code could be to replace all empty paragraphs &lt;p&gt;&lt;/p&gt; by line breaks &lt;br&gt; or by a single &lt;p&gt;.

-### CodePen example with the starting code used in the video {#codepen-example-with-the-starting-code-used-in-the-video .unnumbered}
+### CodePen example with the starting code used in the video

 If you want to code while watching the video, [please open this CodePen.](https://codepen.io/w3devcampus/pen/GmbpzZ) It contains the